Professional Development Opportunities

 Print

-Please reserve the date and time on your calendar and register for AERA’s virtual PD session, “Perspectives on AI”
+Please reserve the date and time on your calendar and register for AERA’s virtual PD session, “Perspectives on Collaborative Program Evaluation”

 We look forward to you joining us!